adobe/gulp-svgcombiner/README.md

 2. Name your icons

 For instance, if you have an icon naming convention that includes the size of the icon, your `processName` function should remove the size of the icon from the name, as well as strip the extension and any other irrelevant text.

+### Contributing

+Contributions are welcomed!
+Read the [Contributing Guide](.github/CONTRIBUTING.md) for more information.

+### Licensing

+This project is licensed under the Apache V2 License.
+See [LICENSE](LICENSE) for more information.